-Halfway through 2022, we find ourselves in a crypto bear market, a “crypto winter” precipitated by the Terra Luna collapse, which revealed the under-collateralized status of many lending projects.
-Many crypto investors' positions are now vastly different than they were in 2020-2021, an era when all-time-highs were a regular phenomenon.
+In 2022, we found ourselves in a crypto bear market, a “crypto winter” precipitated by the Terra Luna collapse, which revealed the under-collateralized status of many lending projects.

 While tax strategies won’t eliminate traders’ financial setbacks, they can mitigate the damage.
-Below, we’ve collected tips from our experts on how to be smart about taxes during the crypto bear market.
+Below, we’ve collected tips from our experts on how to be smart about taxes during a crypto bear market.

 1. Hold—don't sell

 If you have enough liquid assets on hand (a big if, we know), you can avoid taxes by simply not selling.
 Technically speaking, any gains or losses on assets under your control have not been realized, so if you can hold onto those assets, you don’t have anything to report—and you may still see those assets' value increase in the future.
-But remember: a crypto-to-crypto trade is also a taxable event.
+But remember: crypto-to-crypto trades are also taxable events.

 2. Sell long-term investments first